Skip to content

 According to the Institute of Medicine (IOM), patient-centered care involves “providing care that is respectful of and responsive to individual patient preferences, needs, and values and ensuring that patient values guide all clinical decisions.”
 (2)

-The shift from a traditional, biomedical perspective and practitioner-centered approach to a biopsychosocial, patient-centered approach that honors a patient’s preferences, needs, desires, and experiences helps improve various markers of patient satisfaction and clinical outcomes.
-(12) This type of care model requires open communication between the patient and practitioner, encouraging patients to play an active role in clinical decision-making and care management.
-(4) Integration of patient-centered care is essential during all phases of health care–from consultation to treatment and follow-up.
+The shift from a conventional, biomedical, and provider-centered approach to a biopsychosocial, patient-centered approach that honors a patient’s preferences, needs, desires, and experiences helps improve various markers of patient satisfaction and clinical outcomes.
+(15) This type of care model requires open communication between the patient and provider, encouraging patients to play an active role in clinical decision-making and care management.
+(4) Integration of patient-centered care is essential during all phases of healthcare—from consultation to treatment and follow-up.
 (7)

 Patient-centered care benefits